JerryFleming/PyDoc/library/pickle.rst

 .. function:: load(file, \*, fix_imports=True, encoding="ASCII", errors="strict")

-   Read a pickled object representation from the open :term:`file object` *file* and return the reconstituted object hierarchy specified therein.
+   Read a pickled object representation from the open :term:`文件对象` *file* and return the reconstituted object hierarchy specified therein.
 This is equivalent to ``Unpickler(file).load()``.